-The risk level remaining unchanged in the third quarter of 2019, at Low-Medium.
+The risk level remaining unchanged in the second quarter of 2019, at Low-Medium.
 The Bank manages risk by, inter alia, revising procedures, automating work processes, delivering training and assigning specialized branches to do business with such clients.
 The Bank regularly improves, updates and validates existing information about Bank clients.
-In the third quarter of 2019, the Bank filed two reports in conformity with CRS (Common Reporting Standard) regulations with respect to 2017 and 2019, and reported in conformity with FATCA regulations with respect to 2018.
+In the second quarter of 2019, the Bank first reported in conformity with CRS (Common Reporting Standard) regulations with respect to 2017, and prepared to report in conformity with CRS regulations and in conformity with FATCA regulations with respect to 2018.